List of the Hreflang language codes & How to implement them

 Therefore, it is important to determine the right language code with complete guidance regarding hreflang implementation.
 In this article we will study the list of ISO standard language codes and how to implement them.

-What are Hreflang Language Codes?
+What are Hreflang language codes?

 For those of you who don’t understand what a hreflang language code is, this is a special HTML attribute that is used to indicate to search engines the language and regional targeting of a particular web page.